 Chris has a wide range of administrative experience.
 He has served as the Joint Director of the Newcastle/Grenoble DBA.
 He formed and led the Management of Operations, Strategy and Technology Research Group, which received Faculty recognition.
 He has led the Strategy and Operations Subject Group and most recently has served as Director of Research.
 Chris completed the ABS/BAM Director of Research Development Programme and has contributed to its delivery for each of the last three years.
 He is currently enrolled on the ABS Deans and Directors' Development Programme.

-Member, Faculty Research Committee
+Member, Research and Knowledge Exchange Committee

 Lay Member, Faculty interview panels

 Member, Sir Joseph Swan Institute for Energy Research (Swan)

 1984 BSc (Hons) Mechanical Engineering, University of Leeds, First Class.

 1993 Certificate in Teaching.

 1998 PhD "The Application of Computer Aided Production Management Systems in Make-to-Order / Engineer-to-Order Heavy Engineering Companies", University of Newcastle upon Tyne.